Tara2805/THM_OhSINT/Writeup.md

 - It seems Oliver has not stored their password safely! (flag 7)
 ![inspect](inspect.png)

+**Wigle**
-- Lets use the online tool https://wigle.net/ to see if a wardriver has also spotted this access point.
+- Lets use the online tool https://wigle.net/ to see if wardriver has also spotted this access point.
       - Sure enough, we get a match!
+      - To get the flag, input the bSSID we found from the twitter, and zoom all the way in to the highlighted location (flag 3)

 ![alt text](ssid.png)